Strobodov/workshop_linux_server/README.md

 prefix="<a prefix to use for all accounts and resources created (and deleted) with the scripts>" mydomain="<the domain you want to use for the created Azure accounts.
 E.g. atcomputing.nl">
 ```

+By default, all file names that start with `.` should be ignored by git.
+This prevents your Azure credentials accidentally being pusht to GitHub or some other public git repo.
+If you have doubts, you can add these files to `.gitignore`.
+See https://git-scm.com/docs/gitignore for more information on this.